 “It was stressful because there was just no way I could make some of the payments,” he said.
 “I knew I was never going to pay it off without help.”

-The hardest part of the program for Floyd, and many of our clients, was being on a cash-based diet and having to give up all forms of credit.
+The hardest part of the program for Floyd, and many of our clients, was tracking spending and being on a cash-based diet and having to give up all forms of credit.
 For most of us, relying on our Visas and MasterCards when we are tight for cash is the first place we reach for in our wallet.

 Floyd says he even told some of his friends about Money Mentors, but their biggest fear was losing that comfort.
 He finds it made him value his money even more.